 If you receive an emergency alert follow these 4 steps:

-Stop what you're doing and read the alert.
+Stop what you're doing and read or listen to the entire alert.

-Determine if you are in the warning area by:
+Determine if you are in the impacted area:

-- Carefully assessing the warning area description in the alert message
+- Carefully assess the impacted area description in the alert message

-- Visiting the webpage included in the message for more information or a map
+- Visit the webpage included in the message for more information or a map

-If you are in the warning area, follow all directions, which could include evacuating the area.
+If you are in the impacted area, follow all directions, which could include:

 When safe to do so, check for other sources of information from your local government, First Nation, and emergency officials.

 Emergency alerts are meant to complement, not replace, existing emergency information and alerting functions, including: